Frequently Asked Questions

 You may certainly apply as an individual delegate; simply create an account on OG Hub and click to apply to the conference: select ‘Delegate’ in registration Step 1 and ‘As an individual’ in Step 2.

-Can I APPLY to serve as an Assistant Director?
+Can I apply to serve as an Assistant Director?

 When will delegates be assigned their country/committee?